swapgithub80/PokerCodeExercise/README.md

 VS2017 and ASP.Net 4.7.1 framework have been used to implement PokerHand Code Exercise.

-Technical Approach :
+Solution Approach :

 Enums are used for Suit, Ranks and HandTypes.

 Console App created to process a game.

 PokerHands Class file :The Business logic created for game analysis of two hands.

-THe model class Card converts the SystemCards T,J,Q,K,A to integer values when adding it to the cardlist for each player.
+The model class Card defines the properties and the constructor.
+It gets the rank from the string and also sets the suit.
+It excutes the code based on the value of the string.

 The constants class has error messages, playernames and the winners messages.

 The carddatavalidation class has all the validations written for the application.
+Invalid Inputs,
+Invalid Length,
+Duplicate Cards,
+Invalid Rank
+and Invalid Suit

 Unit Tests
 Unit tests are available in the PokerGameConsoleApp project,